Sharp sound for every room: The best speakers for music in 2024

 • Bass addicts may want more (but will the neighbours?)

-Best smart speaker for music
+Best smart speaker

 With the Home Speaker 500 from Bose, what you're paying for is that legendary wall-to-wall Bose sound.
 That said, the built-in screen is a real bonus too.
 It'll display artwork and essential info.
 It also visually sets it apart from most other smart speakers on the market.
-And while we're looking at smart integrations, the voice pickup is excellent thanks to eight microphones.
-If you want to ditch the voice control, there are six one-touch preset buttons on the top, so manual control is excellent too.
+And while we're looking at smart integrations, the voice pickup is excellent, thanks to eight microphones.
+If you want to ditch the voice control, there are six one-touch preset buttons on the top, so manual control is excellent, too.

 Pros